Frequently Asked Questions

 When are my co-pays due?

 Payments for therapy, including all co-pay’s, co-insurance, and deductibles will be collected before the start of each therapy session.
-Payments for therapy services that are not covered by your insurance company, or for individuals without health insurance coverage, will also to be collected before the start of each therapy session..
+Payments for therapy services that are not covered by your insurance company, or for individuals without health insurance coverage, will also need to be collected before the start of each therapy session..

 How long is each session?